calvn/go-tradier/README.md

 ***Note:*** *This library is still under development - use with discretion!*

 ## Authentication
 go-tradier does not directly handle authentication.
-However, it uses the `http.Client` so authentication can be done by passing an `http.Client` that can handle authentication.
-One way to do so is to use the [oauth2](https://github.com/golang/oauth2) library to achieve proper authentication.
-For a full working example refer to the `examples/` directory.
+However, it uses `http.Client`, so authentication can be done by passing an `http.Client` that can handle authentication.
+For instance, you can use the [oauth2](https://github.com/golang/oauth2) library to achieve proper authentication.
+For a full working example, refer to the `examples/` directory.

 ```go
 import "golang.org/x/oauth2"